Coherent Springer theory and the categorical Deligne-Langlands correspondence: Hochschild homology of the affine Hecke category

-An extended discussion of the notions of this subsection can be found in \cite{GKRV}, \cite{BN:NT} and \cite{Ch}.
-We recall the notion of a {\em dualizable object} $X$ of a symmetric monoidal $\infty$-category $\cC_\otimes$ with monoidal unit $1_\otimes$. \begin{defn} The object $X$ is \emph{dualizable} if there exists an object $X^\vee$ and coevaluation and evaluation morphisms satisfying a standard identity.
-Dualizability is a {\em property} rather than an additional structure on $X$: by Proposition 4.6.1.10 in \cite{HA}, the space of dualizing structures on $X$ is contractible.
-The {\em trace} of an endomorphism $f\in \End_{\cC}(X)$ of a dualizable object is defined by
+An extended discussion of the notions in this subsection can be found in \cite{TV2, GKRV, BN:NT, Ch}.
+We recall the notion of a {\em dualizable object} $X$ of a symmetric monoidal $(\infty, 2)$-category $\cat{C}_\otimes$ with monoidal unit $1_\otimes$ (see the Appendix of \cite{GR} for a definition). \begin{defn} The object $X$ is \emph{dualizable} if there exists an object $X^\vee$ and coevaluation and evaluation morphisms satisfying a standard identity.
+Dualizability is a {\em property} rather than an additional structure on $X$ (see Proposition 4.6.1.10 in \cite{HA}).
+The {\em trace} of an endomorphism $f\in \End_{\cat{C}}(X)$ of a dualizable object is defined by